H15-44 | H16-144 |

-Performance on these models is perfect in every way - smooth, quiet, flawless pickup and throttle response, exceptional pulling power, etc.
+Performance on the 2003 version is perfect in every way - smooth, quiet, flawless pickup and throttle response, exceptional pulling power, etc.

-A reported issue with at least one production run of these models relates to the tiny male universals (520104 / 540104) that make up part of the mechanism's drivetrain.
+Note - a reported issue with at least one production run of this first version relates to the tiny male universals (520104 / 540104) that make up part of the mechanism's drivetrain.
 Said plastic parts are press-fit inside the flywheels and have a tendancy to degrade/crack over time (to the point that they no longer spin when the flywheels spin).
 The solution is to order replacement parts from Atlas.
 Or, failing that, simply use some super glue to fix them more firmly in place.

 Prototype information -